CarlosMartinezPerez/carlosmp_embarcatech_hbr_2025/Flash_Dump/README.md

 - Built with the [Pico SDK](https://github.com/raspberrypi/pico-sdk) by Raspberry Pi.
 - Inspired by classic memory dump tools and embedded systems debugging techniques.

----

-Let me know if you'd like any adjustments or additional sections!
-Replace `yourusername` in the clone command with your actual GitHub username.